-Miami Health Care Accountants are more optimistic about business growth predictions for 2012 in their respective states than the nation as a whole, according to a new survey of Health Care Accountants in Florida, Texas and California.
+Accountants are more optimistic about business growth predictions for 2021 in their respective states than the nation as a whole, according to a new survey of Accountants in Florida, Texas, and California.

-The poll was conducted for Health Care Accountants industry and Institute of CPAs.
+The poll was conducted for the Health Industry and the Institute of CPAs.

-It polled nearly 13,000 Health Care Accountants in who are partners or sole owners of public Health Care Accountants or serve as CEOs, CFOs or presidents of companies in various industries.
+It polled nearly 13,000 Health Care Accountants who are partners or sole owners of public Health Care Accountants or serve as CEOs, CFOs, or presidents of companies in various industries.
 More than 2,100 Health Care Accountants completed the survey.